Cambridge audio evo 75 review

 Verdict

-There are now many streaming products that sound great, look superb or are pleasant to use, but not many manage to nail all three as convincingly as the Cambridge Audio Evo 75.
-In the premium one-box streaming system market, nothing has before come this close to Naim's Uniti range in offering the complete package.
+There are now many streaming hi-fi products that sound great, look superb or are pleasant to use, but not many manage to nail all three as convincingly as the Cambridge Audio Evo 75.
+In the premium one-box streaming system market, nothing has before come this close to Naim’s Uniti range in offering the complete package.

 If you’re looking for the ultimate convenience in a superb-sounding, well-featured parcel, and can’t stretch your budget to the Uniti Atom, the Evo 75 is simply the best system of its kind to spend quality time with.